 Awards and Affiliations

 Recommended, Labor and employment: Employee benefits, executive compensation and retirement plans: transactional, The Legal 500 US (2022)

 Member, Law Firm of the Year, Employee Benefits & Executive Compensation, Chambers USA (2019)

 Member, Law Firm of the Year, Employee Benefits (ERISA Law), US News/Best Lawyers – Best Law Firms (2019)

-Listed, Employee Benefits & Executive Compensation (Nationally) in Chambers USA (2014)
+Ranked, Employee Benefits & Executive Compensation, Pennsylvania, Chambers USA (2020–2022)

 Former Chair, Philadelphia Bar Association, Employee Benefits and Pension Committees

 Member, American Bar Association, Tax Section, Employee Benefits Committee